hellozting/InterleavedGroupConvolutions/README.md

 Our motivation comes from the four branch presentation of regular convolution illustrated in the following picture.

 ![RC](visualize/paper/regularconvmultibranch.png)
-> Four-branch representation of the regular convolution.
-The shaded part, we call crosssummation, is equivalent to a three-step transformation: permutation, secondary group convolution, and permutation back.
+> (a) Regular convolution. (b) Four-branch representation of the regular convolution.
+The shaded part in (b), we call crosssummation, is equivalent to a three-step transformation: permutation, secondary group convolution, and permutation back.

 ## Results